clausehound/clausehound-blog/content/blog/overview-of-intellectual-property-release-agreement/index.md

 author: rajah@cobaltcounsel.com
 tags: ["Intellectual Property","Rajah","Contract Overviews","IP Transfer"]
 date: 2017-03-30 12:13:30
-description: "Overview of Intellectual Property Release Agreement

-What is this document?

-An IP Release Agreement is an agreement where a person (the ‘Releasor’) releases all claims it might have in relation to th..."
+description: "An IP Release Agreement is an agreement where a person (the ‘Releasor’) releases all claims it might have in relation to the intellectual property described in the agreement."
 ---

-Overview of Intellectual Property Release Agreement

-What is this document?
+### What is this document?

-An IP Release Agreement is an agreement where a person (the ‘Releasor’) releases all claims it might have in relation to the intellectual property described in the agreement.
+An IP Release Agreement is an agreement where a person (the ‘**Releasor**’) releases all claims it might have in relation to the intellectual property described in the agreement.

-When would I use this document?
+### When would I use this document?

 An IP Release Agreement can be used when a person is transferring or assigning its intellectual property to another person.

-Who signs this Agreement?
+### Who signs this Agreement?

-An IP Release Agreement is signed by the person releasing their claims, (the “Releasor”), and the party receiving the release (the “Releasee”).
+An IP Release Agreement is signed by the person releasing their claims, (the “**Releasor**”), and the party receiving the release (the “**Releasee**”).

-More details about this document
+### More details about this document

 An IP Release Agreement is usually drafted in favor of the Releasee.
 The agreement can be used in situations where an owner of intellectual property must transfer its intellectual property to another party.
 This can be common in employment relationships, mergers and acquisitions, sales and purchases of assets, and in software development agreements.